safe sex kit

 Cutting tools having thin, flat metal blades, bands, or stiff plates with cutting teeth along the edges used in surgery and for procedures such as trephination.

 The closing of a wound or incision with thread to help the healing process.

 needle used to suture (join the edges of a wound or incision by stitching)

-Machine and needles used to suture wounds
+Machine used to suture wounds

 Edged weapon consisting basically of a blade, generally longer than that of dagger or knife, and a grip; designed for delivering cutting or thrusting blows or both.

 A physical or mental feature which is regarded as indicating a condition of disease

 A substance that has been made artificially, i.e. one that does not come from a natural source.
 Nylon is an example of a synthetic fibre.